-BLUEsat is the proud work of several generations of UNSW undergraduates, including mechanical, electrical, and software engineers, science majors, and even one commerce student.
+BLUEsat is the proud work of several generations of UNSW undergraduates from a massive range of degrees.
 To give due credit to all these talented people would be impossible so we would like to extend our collected gratitude to those who have made BLUEsat what it is today.
 Thank you all.

-Helena Kertesz is studying Mechatronics and Computer Science at UNSW Australia.
+Helena Kertesz is studying Mechatronics and Computer Science at UNSW Sydney.
+She previously held the role of Off-World Robotics CTO, before taking up the BLUEsat presidency at the end of 2016.
 Outside of BLUEsat she is interested in the development of swarm technology and the use of robotics in art.

 Chief Technical Officer – Robotics